-In order to test the spi2dac.v module and verify that DAC works properly, create the toplevel design ex10\top.v that implements the circuit shown in the following diagram.
+In order to test the spi2dac.v module and verify that DAC works properly, create the top-level design ex10_top.v that implements the circuit shown in the following diagram.

-The data\in value determined by the 10 switches (SW[9:0]) is loaded to the spi2dac module at a rate of 10k samples per second as governed by the load signal.
+The data_in value determined by the 10 switches (SW[9:0]) is loaded to the spi2dac module at a rate of 10k samples per second as governed by the load signal.
 The steps for this part are:

-- 1. Download from the experiment website the file spi2dac.v. - 2.
-Check that the clktick\16.v module that you used last week is in the "mylib" folder. - 3.
-Create a top-level module ex10\top.v to connect all modules together as shown in the diagram. - 4.
+- Download from the experiment website the file spi2dac.v. - 2.
+Check that the clktick_16.v module that you used last week is in the "mylib" folder. - 3.
+Create a top-level module ex10_top.v to connect all modules together as shown in the diagram. - 4.
 Click: Project > Add/Remove Files in Project ..., and select all the relevant files used here.
-This step is important it allows you to select which modules to include in your design. - 5.
-When ex1\\top.v is the current file, click: Project > Set as Top-Level Entity.
-This is another useful step, which defines the top module, and all those module below this one, for compilation.
+This step is important - it allows you to select which modules to include in your design. - 5.
+When ex1_top.v is the current file, click: Project > Set as Top-Level Entity.
+This is another useful step, which defines the top module, and all those modules below this one, for compilation.
 With steps 4 and 5, you can move up or down the design hierarchy in a project for compilation. - 6.
-Edit the ex10\top.qsf file to include pin\assignment.txt. - 7.
+Edit the ex10_top.qsf file to include pin_assignment.txt. - 7.
 Compile and correct errors as necessary.

 Once the design is compiled without error, download the bit-stream file to the DE1 board.
-Using the DVM feature of the scope, measure the DAC output voltage at TP8 for SW[9:0] = 0 and 10'h3ff.
+Using the DVM, measure the DAC output voltage at TP9 for SW[9:0] = 0 and 10'h3ff.
 (The voltage range of the DAC output should be from 0V to 3.3V.)